--This quote emphasises Gareth’s wish for his father to show some sort of emotion to his leaving.
+-Gareth’s wish for his father to show some sort of emotion as he’s leaving.

-One of the many lies told by Master Boyle in the play.
+-One of the many lies told by Master Boyle.

 “How did I get involved?
 As a young man, I chanced to flirt with it and it possessed me.”